Please find below a guest author willing to share her testimony. I hope you will read it with as much interest and intrigue as I have. Enjoy!

 I can remember growing up and hearing testimonies of people’s conversions.
 Sometimes, it seemed like the pastor would call on the worst sinners in the church to give their testimony.
 Because of this, often a testimony would be exploited to gain special recognition.
 Power and prestige would come to these people, for bringing up a background of their story of forgiveness, to push themselves (and the pastor) to the forefront.
 I’m not doing that.
 I truly want people to know and understand who God truly is.
 I truly want people to experience authentic freedom in Christ.
 I’m just a girl who grew up in church.
 My story really is not all that special, but it’s mine, and I want to share it.

 This entry was posted on Thursday, August 23rd, 2012 at 8:37 pm and is filed under Shared Stories .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.